Sergeon/php-Date_Wrapper/README.md

 licensed under the MIT and GPL licenses

-	Working with an internal DateTime object, Date_Wrapper has a cleaner interface with a bunch of methods that isolates user to be aware about datetime formats and period time formats.
+Date_Wrapper is a class that wraps an internal DateTime object, that has a cleaner interface with a bunch of methods that isolates user to be aware about datetime formats and period time formats.

 Most functions are chainable.

 __toString method is provided based on an output format, which defaults to timestamp.

 forge() is a chainable static constructor.

 ### Api